-Making complex and highly flavorful artisan bread is an art.
-There is also some science involved in getting just the right fermentation conditions, temperatures, and length of time the dough goes through its process to really produce an ideal loaf of bread.
-We mean the breads with excellent crumb, crust, and texture.
+Making complicated and highly flavorful artisan bread is an art.
+There is also some science involved in getting just the right fermentation conditions, temperatures, and length of time the dough goes through its process to produce an ideal loaf of bread.
+We mean the loaves of bread with excellent crumb, crust, and texture.
 We love that bread.
-Let's face it though, sometimes people just want a really quick loaf that doesn't involve ever thinking about making the dough several days ahead.
-That's totally okay.
+Let’s face it, though; sometimes, people want a quick loaf that doesn’t involve ever thinking about making the dough several days ahead.
+That’s okay.
 Our chef has come up with this little gem.

 This artisan-style peasant bread is ready in as little as 2 hours.
 It isn’t traditional artisan bread.
 It doesn’t claim to be.
 It does, however, have a remarkable texture and flavor like artisan bread.
-The addition of the prune juice or apple juice gives it a nice well-rounded fruity undertone and the balsamic vinegar gives it just a hint of a sourdough note.
-The darker color, though it appears to be whole wheat, is in fact a result of adding the balsamic vinegar to the dough.
-We think you'll agree that it is a great choice for your quick artisan bread needs.
+The addition of the prune juice or apple juice gives it a nice well-rounded fruity undertone, and the balsamic vinegar gives it just a hint of a sourdough note.
+The darker color, though it appears to be whole wheat, is, in fact, a result of adding the balsamic vinegar to the dough.
+We think you’ll agree that it is an excellent choice for your quick artisan bread needs.

 4 ½ cups Panhandle Milling Bread flour